-Notification required by an existing City/County protocol has determined that the emergency conditions at \\\\\\ have ended.
+Notification required by an existing City/County protocol has determined that the emergency conditions at have ended.
 It is now safe to return to your residence and/or business.
-Repeating....the emergency conditions in the area of \\\\\\ have now ended.
+Repeatingthe emergency conditions in the area of have now ended.
 You may return home and resume normal activities.
 There is no longer any threat to persons in the area.

-If you need additional information, you may contact \\\\\\.

-This message has been issued by authority of the Board of County Commissioners.
-Additional information may be obtained from:
+If you need additional information, you may contact NOTE TO CORRESPONDENTS: This message has been issued by authority of the Board of County Commissioners.
+Additional information may be obtained from: Date/Time of issue: Issued by: